Yankees vs. Mets Player Props Betting Odds

 Torres Stats

-- Torres has recorded at least one hit in 13 games in a row.
-During his last 10 outings he is batting .381 with a triple, three home runs, a walk and seven RBI.
+- Torres has picked up at least one hit in 14 games in a row.
+In his last 10 outings he is hitting .366 with a triple, three home runs, two walks and seven RBI.

 Torres Recent Games